 That’s why Abbey Road chief engineer, technical director, and later studio supervisor Ken Townsend came up with an ingenious method of simulating a double track for The Beatles through the use of a few tape machines which are nonetheless tough to duplicate even today (though Waves now has a pleasant simulation).
 He called the effect ADT or Artificial Double Tracking.

-Right now we have a lot that we can use to govern the sound to get an effect that’s within the ballpark to ADT, however, it simply doesn’t present the identical sound.
+Right now we have a lot that we can use to govern the sound to get an effect that’s within the ballpark of ADT, however, it simply doesn’t present an identical sound.
 Some may say that Townsend’s invention is the closest artificial double tracking has ever come to the actual thing.

 The Beatles, and John Lennon particularly, liked to double-track vocals however hated the act of doing it.
 Not only that, back within the four and eight-track days, the doubled vocal would take up a track that would have been used for an additional element of the production.

 The answer that Townsend came up with is ingenious, contemplating how restricted the instruments had been back in the 60s in comparison with today.
 That said, it’s additionally a quite difficult setup you can only grasp if you know how three-head tape machines work.

 You’ll be able to approach the vocal doubling process in a couple of methods.
 Every methodology will produce a slightly different outcome, so which one you use will rely on what sort of doubling you want to achieve.

 The purpose in all of those instances is to copy the unique vocal recording carefully without making it a carbon copy.
 In different words, you need the doubled track to sound slightly different than the first one.
 This thickens the complete vocal part and makes it more fascinating.
 Two equivalent vocal tracks will simply improve the volume of the part.